abilkhan024/vimium-native/README.md

 ## Run

-After installing pkg binary will be available that you can run you can add alias in your rc file
+After installing pkg, binary will be available that you can run.
+You can also add alias to the binary path in your rc file

 ```sh
 alias vinative="/usr/local/bin/VimiumNative/VimiumNative"